averkij/nlp-map/README.md

 # nlp-map
-Visualization of the multilingual language models
+Languages of the recent multilingual LMs visualized on the map.